midhunjyothis/midhunjyothis/README.md

 <!-- About -->
 <p>
 My way of life is built on disciplined growth, self-learning, and giving 100% to everything I take on.
 I believe in learning by doing, moving with clarity, and delivering with intent.
-Every step I’ve taken—from engineering to robotics, data, and strategy—has been guided by purpose.
+Every step I’ve taken from engineering to robotics, data, and strategy has been guided by purpose.
 </p>

 <!-- Quick Facts -->